stolostron/console-api/README.md

 ## Getting Started

 Console API provides APIs that are used for topology, access checks, and generic resource CRUD in Application console.
-This is a guide on how to build and run open-cluster-management console-api.
+This is a guide on how to build and run stolostron console-api.

 ## Prerequisite Tools